akashvadgasiya18/Task-1/README.md

 1. Navigate to the **Forgot Password** page.
 2. Enter your registered email address.
-3. A reset link or OTP will be sent to your email.
+3. A reset link will be sent to your email.

 ### Reset Password

-1. Click the reset link or enter the OTP sent to your email.
+1. Click the reset link sent to your email.
-2. Enter a new password and confirm it.
+2. Enter a new password it.
 3. Submit the form to reset your password.

 ### Update Profile

 1. Navigate to the **Profile** page after logging in.
 2. Update your information as needed.
-3. Click the **Save** button to update your profile.
+3. Click the **Update** button to update your profile.